Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: Radiation Heating

 \section{Radiation Heating}

-The heat loads on the UCN volume and the cold moderator volume in each setup were also studied from MCNPX.
-With regard to the heat load on the superfluid $^{4}\textrm{He}$, the total heat load including the heat load from charged particles was estimated with MCNPX by tallying the energy deposition from the neutrons.
-Decay gamma and beta heating from activated aluminum are not included in the MCNPX calculations.
+The heat loads on the UCN converter volume and the cold moderator volume in each setup were also studied.
+With regard to the heat load on the superfluid $^{4}\mathrm{He}$, the total heat load including the heat load from charged particles was estimated with MCNPX by tallying the energy deposition from the neutrons.

-Fig.\ref{fig4} shows the heat load on the UCN converter volume in the two different moderator cases of, solid methane and methane clathrate hydrate at 4K.
-Even with different thicknesses on the side and bottom of the moderator, the overall heat load on the UCN converter volume is approximately 22 mW or less in both cases.
-This extremely low heat load on the UCN converter volume makes it possible to operate the UCN source for longer time with reduced amounts of $^{3}\mathrm{He}$ circulation for cooling.
+Fig. \ref{fig4} shows the heat load on the UCN converter volume with solid methane and methane clathrate hydrate, respectively.
+Even with varying the side and bottom thicknesses of the cold moderator volume, the overall heat load on the UCN converter volume remains less than 22mW in both cases.
+This extremely low heat load on the UCN converter volume would allow to operate the UCN source for longer period of time with reduced amounts of $^{3}\mathrm{He}$ circulation in evaporative $^{3}\mathrm{He}$ refrigeration.

-The heat load on the cold moderator volume is also estimated, as shown in Fig.\ref{fig5}.
+The heat load on the cold moderator volume is also shown in Fig. \ref{fig5}.
 As side thickness becomes thicker, the overall heat load also increases to 450mW in the case of solid methane, and to 300mW in the case of methane clathrate hydrate.
-For the solid methane moderator, the thermal load at the optimal thickness for maximum UCN production is as low as 350mW.
-In the case of methane clathrate hydrate, the thermal load drops to 200mW at the optimal thickness for maximum UCN production.
-Because the thermal load on the cold moderator in both cases remains well below 400 mW, it is still possible to run the cold moderator even with a refrigerator with less than 1W of cooling power at 4K.
+For the solid methane moderator, the thermal load at the optimal thickness for the maximum UCN production is as low as 350mW.
+In the case of methane clathrate hydrate, the thermal load drops to 200mW with the optimal thickness for maximum UCN production.
+Because of this very low thermal load on the cold moderator, the requirement for the refrigeration power of the cold moderator in the compact UCN source can be much less arduous than UCN sources cited at spallation or reactor facilities.